 Extremist political groups can act very much like cults, but they exhibit critical differences from religious or spiritual cults.
-They are similar in that they are ‘high demand groups’ that indoctrinate their members into an extremist ideology, push members to espouse ‘black & white’ and extremist ideological thinking, and sacrifice personal safety and integrity to gain acceptance in the group.
+They are similar in that they are ‘high demand groups’ that indoctrinate their members into an extremist ideology, and to sacrifice personal safety and integrity to gain acceptance in the group.

-However, instead of using ‘love-bombing’ techniques to lure members into a sense of trust and belonging, political cults often use shame, verbal abuse, threatened exclusion and denigration to force you into subservience to the group and its ideology—a process I’ve come to call ‘hate-bombing.’
+However, instead of using ‘love-bombing’ techniques to lure members into a sense of trust and belonging, political cults often use shame, verbal abuse, humiliation and threatened exclusion to force you into subservience to the group and its ideology—a process I call ‘hate-bombing.’
+(See the link to Be Scofield’s report on the CIS cult above.)
 Political cults push you to engage in increasingly radical acts of violence towards authorities, which can be dangerous, to sacrifice one’s own safety and psychic integrity to prove one’s dedication to the group’s political goals and ideals.
 The group will steadily increase the level of dedication you must show to their ideals, a tactic called ‘upping the ante’.
 No matter how much commitment you show to their political norms, they will increase the level of commitment required.
 Through ‘hate-bombing’—shaming, threatened exclusion and demands for increasingly risky behavior—members are radicalized to espouse ideologies and engage in political acts that they would never commit on their own.

-Not everyone in the group’s leadership exhibited this cult-like influence, but there were certain key individuals who were clearly using negative power techniques of ‘hate-bombing’: shaming, denigration, threatened exclusion and verbal abuse to gain power over other members, especially those who resisted the extremist ideology.
+Not everyone in the group’s leadership exhibited this cult-like influence, but there were certain key individuals who were clearly using negative power techniques of ‘hate-bombing’: shaming, humiliation, verbal abuse and threatened exclusion to gain power over other members, especially those who resisted the extremist ideology.
 I was one who resisted this indoctrination and radicalization process.

 I left the group within a few months of seeing how they really operated behind the scenes at the administrative level.
 Having already had the experience of being peripherally involved in two Buddhist cults (Shambhala and Nalandabodhi), I was wary of being involved in yet another Buddhist cult, this time, a political one.
 I consider myself very lucky that I spotted this cult-like tendency early on and got out before it got any worse.